knative/docs/serving/samples/rest-api-go/README.md

-# Creating a RESTful service
+# Creating a RESTful Service

-A simple RESTful service for testing purposes.
-It exposes an endpoint, which takes a stock ticker (stock symbol), then outputs the stock price.
-It uses the the REST resource name from environment defined in configuration.
+This sample demonstrates creating a simple RESTful service.
+The exposed endpoint takes a stock ticker (i.e. stock symbol), then outputs the stock price.
+The endpoint resource name is defined by an environment variable set in the configuration file.

 ## Prerequisites